micronDLA/SDK/README.md

 Check section `1.4.2 Running a Sample Program` in `PicoUsersGuide.pdf` for more details.

 If there is an issue going through this section, a quick check is to run the following commands.
-It should print the following outputs.
+It should print the following outputs for AC511 system.
 ```
 lspci | grep -i pico
     05:00.0 Memory controller: Pico Computing Device 0045 (rev 05)